tungsten-ai/docs/docs/index.md

 ```

 #### Run it as a GUI application
-You can run a Tungsten model as a GUI app in a single command:
+If you need a more user-friendly way to make predictions, start a GUI app with the following command:

 ```console
 $ tungsten demo text-to-image:latest -p 8080